-- Active RN license in the state in which the student practices - GPA of 3.0 (A lower GPA may be accepted upon interview and conditions set at the discretion of the program director.) - Resume or curriculum vita and a one- to two-page essay regarding career goals - Upon acceptance into the MSN or RN-to-MSN program, additional paperwork may be required.
+- Active RN license in the state in which the student practices - Interview with the program director - GPA of 3.0 (A lower GPA may be accepted upon interview and conditions set at the discretion of the program director.) - Resume or curriculum vita and a one- to two-page essay regarding career goals - Upon acceptance into the MSN or RN-to-MSN program, additional paperwork may be required.